 Yeah, that's right, Kojack himself.
 Who loves ya', baby?

-Story goes (and Telly supposedly told this to everyone who would listen in the crew whenever he was on The Tonight Show or some such similar late-night chat shows in those bygone, halcyon days) that he was driving in upstate New York when his car ran out of gas.
+Story goes (and Telly supposedly told this to everyone in the crew who would listen, whenever he was on The Tonight Show, or some such similar late-night chat shows in those bygone, halcyon days) that he was driving in upstate New York when his car ran out of gas.
 On a deserted country road.
 Far, far from a gas station.